zanderhavgaard/kubecon2022_notes/kubecon.md

 - test each tool end-to-end with different patterns of use/load
 - expect errors and retries
 - be cloud-agnostic, but also use cloud and push unnecessary complexity, like using managed k8s clusters.

+## Service mesh at scale: how xbox secures 22k pods with Linkerd

+Choosing which service mesh to use:

+- Easily provide mTLS
+- implements service mesh interface (SMI)
+  - which enables canary deployments
+- efficient resource useage
+- low latency impact
+- observability
+- easy setup and maintenance

+They looked at:

+- linkerd
+- consul
+- istio
+- aspen mesh

+Linkerd was the best fit for their requirements / fit the needs

+How xbox uses linkerd:

+- mTLS with cert rotation
+  - with zero config
+- high availability mode
+  - important for production
+- metrics with Prometheus
+- SMI extension for canary deployments

+"setup seemed too easy"

+canary deployments is hard:

+- for things that are not HTTP servers is hard, like asynchronous and cronjob type workloads.
+- not all services have constant or high traffic volume -> how to evaluate if a deployment is a success?
+- traffic to livenes / readiness endpoints skew canary evaluation

+engineering and cost savings

+- was not a goal, but happened naturally
+- engineers freed from managing mTLS
+- reduced money spend on other observability solutions

+Next up in the xbox linkerd journey:

+- service-to-service auth
+- multi cluster communication and failover
+- proactive fault injection, chaos engineering